-This guide will provide you with all of the information you need to make a claim.
+This guide will provide you with all of the information you need to make a claim for industrial injury compensation.
 Advice.co.uk are personal injury specialists who can help with any type of industrial injury.

 If you’d like to begin a claim today, please call us on 0161 696 9685 and speak to one of our specialists.

 If you would like to know more before deciding whether to make a claim or not, then carry on reading.

 - A Guide To Industrial Injury Compensation Claims

 - What Is An Industrial Injury?

 - Compensation For Industrial Injury Claims